euwbah/musescore-xen-tuner/README.md

 ### 7. Implement your own tunings/notation systems!

-Read [how the plugin conceptualizes tunings & accidentals](#introduction) (and the rest of the guide) to start making your own tuning configurations.
+Continue reading the rest of the guide to learn how to create custom tuning configurations.

-See the [`tunings/`](./tunings/) folder for example tuning configurations.
+Alternatively, dive straight in to the [`tunings/`](./tunings/) folder for examples. [heji/5 limit](./tunings/heji/5%20limit.txt) showcases all the main features of this plugin, so it's a good place to start.

+If you require assistance with implementing any particular notation system, or want to contribute a tuning config but don't know how to use Git, feel free to [file an issue under Request/contribute tuning config](https://github.com/euwbah/musescore-xen-tuner/issues/new?assignees=&labels=tuning+config+request&projects=&template=request-contribute-tuning-config.md&title=).

 #### [Tuning config web tool](#tuning-config-web-tool)